 The types and amounts of chemical substances used in products are determined at the product development stage, with consideration given not only to enhancing product performance, but safety and environmental impact.

 Going forward, calls for the improvement and reinforcement of chemical substance management will grow.
-Accordingly, we aim to continue and step up the filing of proper notifications and management of emissions volumes as required under volatile organic compound (VOC) regulations and the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof.
+Accordingly, we aim to continue as well as to step up the filing of proper notifications and management of emissions volumes as required under volatile organic compound (VOC) regulations, the Water Pollution Prevention Act and the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof.

 The Company’s emissions of PRTR-designated substances have remained at approximately 2 tons since 2019.

 Lion implements initiatives to reduce emissions of chemical substances that cause air pollution, including nitrogen oxides (NOX), sulfur oxides (SOX), particulate matter and VOCs.
 The Air Pollution Control Law designates emissions standards by type of substance and by type and scale of emitting facility, and many regional governmental bodies have established additional regulations by ordinance.
 In addition to complying with such laws and ordinances, each plant has formed strict agreements with local municipalities and established strict voluntary standards, in accordance with which we strive to prevent pollution.
-For example, even for boilers for which the regulatory limit on the concentration of NOX is 60 cm3/m3, we have set the voluntary standard of 40 cm3/m3, while for SOX and particulate matter, compared with regulatory limits of 0.2 m3N/h and 0.1 g/m3N, respectively, Lion aims for zero SOX emissions and particulate matter emissions of 0.002 g/m3N through voluntary efforts to switch fuels.
 Furthermore, we are working to reduce emissions by such means as improving the efficiency of production processes and utilizing environmentally friendly equipment, such as nitrogen and sulfur scrubbers.

 Safety data sheets.
 Documents providing information about the environmental impact of, safety precautions regarding and the appropriate handling of chemical products, aimed at preventing accidents caused by chemical substances.